HAirineo/jissa/README.md

          * Study the schematic of a calculator
          * Validate given input is in correct format, i.e. in correct mathematical form
          * Isolate each operands and operators
-         * Run through the operands per character for the positional notation conversion (to convert the given operands to base 10) [Accomplished: 12.25.2015 (c) update]
+         * Run through the operands per character for the positional notation conversion (to convert the given operands to base 10) [Accomplished: 12.25.2015 (c) & (e) update]
          * Convert the result to the target base by division operation

 * Updated: 12.24.2015 - 01:24